julianollivieira/b2executable/README.md

 - Extract to a folder
 - Run B2Executable.exe

-I did not change Fatih Kodak's software, i only built on top of it.
-I am using Fatih Kodak's bat to exe converter's command line tools for this project.
-So big thanks to him:
+I am using Fatih Kodak's bat to exe converter's command line tools for this project, I did not change Fatih Kodak's software, i only built on top of it, So big thanks to him: http://www.f2ko.de/en/b2e.php
-http://www.f2ko.de/en/b2e.php